Black History

 Visit Clarksdale, 326 Blues Alley

-Every day, local leader and teacher Brenda Luckett shares her own experiences with an important figure in the community -- some well-known, and some not (yet)!
+Every day, local leader and teacher Brenda Luckett shared her own experiences with an important figure in the community -- some well-known, and some not (yet)!
 Follow her stories on Brenda's Black History page.

-Intersections: Blues, Civil Rights, and...
+Intersections: Blues, Civil Rights, Farming and...

 Black History isn't merely past -- it's present.